fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

 - run a Apache Environment on **Azure Web App on Linux**;
 - connect your App site to **Azure ClearDB** or the builtin MariaDB;

-## Limitations
-- The phpMyAdmin built in this docker image is available only when you use the MariaDB built in this docker image as the database.
+- The MariaDB with the phpMyAdmin built in this docker image.

 ## Deploying / Running
 You can specify the following environment variables when deploying the image to Azure or running it on your Docker engine's host.

 Name | Default Value
 ---- | -------------
-DATABASE_HOST | localhost
 DATABASE_NAME | mysql
 DATABASE_USERNAME | mysql
 DATABASE_PASSWORD | MS173m_QN